Route & what to see

 CHATHAM HISTORIC DOCKYARD

 There is no public access to the site of Deptford Dockyard.
 However Chatham Dockyard is an excellent visitor attraction.
-The 80 acre site with displays, exhibitions, ships and historic buildings is open daily until 29 October then weekends in November.
+The 80 acre site has displays, exhibitions, ships and historic buildings.
 Tickets are valid for a year (except special event days). http://www.thedockyard.co.uk/

 Dictionary of National Biography at the National Maritime Museum Library